eclerxstarhub-star/Adobe-Analytics-Validator/README.md

 - `preSalesJourneyReport.json` - complete machine-readable captured result.

 The report contains journey selections, page-level validation, CTA/option/popup actions, ecommerce events with values and URLs, ecommerce event summary, product-level validation, order-level validation, complete Adobe hit details, visited URLs and errors.

-## Credentials

-`.env` is included for the supplied UAT test account in the current project package.
-For another environment, update `.env` or copy `.env.example` to `.env`.
-Do not commit real credentials to source control.